 Cal.
-No. 12-19-Z: 1140 Lake Street, Azim Hemani, Holiday Inn Hotel
+No. 21-21-Z: 1140 Lake Street, Azim Hemani, Holiday Inn Express and Suites Hotel

-The Applicant Azim Hemani seeks a special use permit from Section 8.3 (Table 8-1: Use Matrix) of the Zoning Ordinance of the Village of Oak Park, which section requires a special use permit for Hotel/Motel uses located in the DT Downtown District, to operate a Holiday Inn Express Hotel at the premises commonly known as 1140 Lake Street, Oak Park, Illinois.
+The Applicant, Azim Hemani and Salim Hemani, seeks a special use permit from Section 8.3 (Table 8-1: Use Matrix) of the Zoning Ordinance of the Village of Oak Park, which section requires a special use permit for hotels/motels uses located in the DT Downtown District, to operate a 68-room Holiday Inn Express and Suites at the property commonly known as 1140 Lake Street, Oak Park, Illinois, Property ("Subject Property") in the DT Downtown Zoning District.